Ring light 4.1: fiber optic TTL ring flash

 Quick overview:

 The ideas for cheap ring flashes keep coming.
 This is my 7th approach: a large pre-made bundle of jacketed super fine strands.
-I ran into an extremely cheap deal for professional quality optical fiber assemblies.
+I ran into an extremely economic deal for professional quality optical fiber assemblies.
 On one end, there's a ready-made optical connector with all the strands perfectly flat, polished and aligned in a 9 mm diameter window.
 Then it spreads out into 67 very flexible, jacketed optic wires, which in turn end in perfectly precut ends.
 Each end has at least 250 single optic fibers, so a crude estimate would be a total of 20,000 fiber strands, but I wouldn't be surprised if there were 50,000.
-The fibers are so thin, I suspect these are actual glass filaments, as I've never seen acrylic fibers this thin.
+These are actual glass filaments, as I've never seen acrylic fibers this thin.
 These bundles are made for high visibility electronic traffic signs, and are to be looked at from up to a few hundred meters.
 Because of that, every end cap has an acrylic lens on it, focusing the light into a very narrow beam.
 I got these two from a dump shop for €10 each, which is a bargain, because I've seen this kind of optical arrays for hundreds of Euros.
 I checked recently and they ran out, so that would make it pretty much impossible to get the same awesome deal I got.
 In case they should ever restock them, here a link to the shop: Baco Army Goods.

 Question: what's so special about this fiber assembly thing?
 The 120 fiber ring flash was doing a great job, wasn't it?
 Well, yes.
 But it wasn't without one serious drawback: the fit.
 The plastic fiber is way too stiff to be practical.
 The ring I built can only be used with one lens I own, a 17-70 mm zoom, but only at 70 mm.
-What's more, it can only be use on a Konica Minolta Dynax 5D, and I recently got a Sony Alpha 700, which is a bit larger, so the flash head mount doesn't work on both of them.
+What's more, it can only be used on a Konica Minolta Dynax 5D, but later I got a Sony Alpha 700, which is a bit larger, so the flash head mount doesn't work on both of them.

+Question: WHY?
+Well, at this point in time, I'm not doing it to be cheap anymore.
+My budget for photo gear has risen a lot in the past two years, and I could easily afford a real ring flash.
+But where would be the fun in that?
 Besides, spending it on a lens would actually make a lot more sense, because a lens gets a lot more actual use than a macro-only flash.
 Spending it on a normal portable flash makes the most sense, so this fiber optic ring can still make a pretty decent, well-performing, if somewhat clumsy, but dirt cheap, TTL ring flash.
 I actually purchased a Metz Mecablitz 58 AF-1 flash gun recently.

 Question: why are you using the internal flash for this, even though you have a much more powerful flash gun in your bag?
 Well, portability is an important factor, and adding a portable flashgun to this already involved setup would make it close to impossible to handle.
 Besides, light transmission with optic fiber is very effective, so the popup flash, even at relatively low power, is powerful enough to shoot macros at f/22, which is the limit for most lenses to get sharp images versus good depth of field.